City of New Orleans

 We have used the goals outlined below to guide our work since the first release of City of New Orleans open data in 2012.
 Since the data policy became official in 2017, the Enterprise Information team has focused on a number of initiatives that continue to prioritize the goals outlined in the Data Policy.
 These are:

-Data Inventory: The Enterprise Information team has prioritized working with departments to inventory and document the data systems they use and datasets they manage and maintain.
-This project helps City Hall staff to understand the importance of maintaining and publishing high-quality, timely datasets through our open data portal at datadriven.nola.gov.
+Data Inventory: This year the Enterprise Information team has prioritized working with departments to visualize and use their data to make decisions and hosted our first training for this body of work in December 2018.
+We have also continued to inventory and document the data systems they use and datasets they manage and maintain.
+This project helps City Hall staff to understand the importance of maintaining and publishing high-quality, timely datasets through our open data portal at data.nola.gov.
 It has also allowed us to appropriately categorize and score data for future release as well as encouraging internal and external stakeholders to weigh in on high-value data releases that will foster innovative uses of the city's data.
-Throughout 2017, we have:
+Throughout 2018, we have:

-- Held dozens of one-on-one meetings with Data Coordinators to brainstorm and identify "City" datasets
+- Held dozens of one-on-one meetings with Data Coordinators to brainstorm and identify "City" datasets; and

-Currently, we have completed 10 of 56 departmental inventories and have another 24 in progress or training.
+Currently, we have completed 16 of 57 participating departmental inventories and have another 15 in progress or training.
 We are proud that over half of participating departments have started down the data inventory road!